 In order to help foreign students attend Harvard, Harvard University provides fully funded scholarships for undergraduate and graduate international students.
-Find out how to apply and the deadlines!
+Find out how to apply and the deadlines for Harvard university scholarships!

 Harvard University scholarships are given to build a more diverse culture on campus so as not to impede the financial restrictions of many foreign students from attending one of the world’s best universities.
 Over the years, many foreign students have earned scholarships from Harvard University and have been very popular after graduating.